-The City of Toronto created a reserve fund for the HELP and HiRis programs.
-The Local Improvement Charge Energy Works Reserve Fund was established by the City with a \$20 million contribution to support a pilot implementation and will continue to be used as the funding source for its proposed extension.
-As of 2019, \$4.8 million has been committed to residents under the Home Energy Loan Program, and \$10.1 million under the Hi-RIS Retrofit Improvement Support Program.
+The City of Toronto created a reserve fund for the HELP program.
+The Local Improvement Charge Energy Works Reserve Fund was established by the City with a \$20M contribution to support a pilot implementation (for both HELP and Hi-RIS) and has continued to be used as the funding source for the programs' extension.
+As of 2019, \$4.8M had been committed under the Home Energy Loan Program, and \$10.1M under the Hi-RIS program.